core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * No countersignature to verify is included.

-* The COSE_Encrypt0 object included in the response is decrypted and verified using the same symmetric pairwise key K in {{sec-pairwise-protection-resp}}, that the client derives as described above for the server side and as defined in {{sec-derivation-pairwise}}.
+* The COSE_Encrypt0 object included in the response is decrypted and verified using the same symmetric pairwise key K in {{sec-pairwise-protection-resp}}, that the client derives as Pairwise Recipient Key for the server (see {{sec-derivation-pairwise}}).

 ## Usage in Non-Multicast Settings {#sec-pairwise-non-multicast-setups}